Main Points for Managing Your Look Professionally

 Being Resourceful and Doing It Yourself

 When you are junior, the goal is to show you can manage your professional image without your boss telling you to.
 It means proving you know the "unwritten rules" of your field.
+One question that comes up at this stage is whether to include a headshot on your resume — a separate decision from your LinkedIn strategy.

 - Resourcefulness: Instead of waiting for the company to take a picture, a junior person takes the lead.
 This might mean finding a good local photographer or using the best features on a new phone.